nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 served on static resources and rely on the fact that there is no way to bypass the intended response code path.

-For optimal security administrators are encouraged to serve these basic HTTP headers by the web server to enforce them on response.
-To do this Apache has to be configured to use the ``.htaccess`` file as well as the following Apache modules needs to be enabled:
+For optimal security, administrators are encouraged to serve these basic HTTP headers by the web server to enforce them on response.

+Apache has to be configured to use the ``.htaccess`` file as well as the following Apache modules needs to be enabled:

 - mod_headers
 - mod_env

+For nginx, please see the nginx configuration example :ref:`nginx_configuration_example`

 Administrators can verify whether this security change is active by accessing a static resource served by the web server and verify that above mentioned